friends-of-presta/security-advisories/_posts/2023-09-19-simpleimportproduct.md

 ## Description

-Before 0.2.1, sensitives SQL calls in file `send.php` can be executed with a trivial http call and exploited to forge a blind SQL injection throught the POST or GET submitted `key` variables.
+Before 0.2.1, sensitive SQL calls in file `send.php` can be executed with a trivial http call and exploited to forge a blind SQL injection through the POST or GET submitted `key` variables.
-A patch has been released in august 2023.
+A patch was released in august 2023.

 ## CVSS base metrics